Gunpoint Capitalism

 Author(s)

 Laurent Gayer is CNRS Senior Research Professor at CERI-Sciences Po.
-He is the author of Karachi and Gunpoint Capitalism and co-editor of Muslims in Indian Cities and Armed Militias of South Asia (all published by Hurst); and co-author of Proud to Punish: The Global Landscapes of Rough Justice (forthcoming).
+He is the author of Karachi and Gunpoint Capitalism, and the co-editor of Muslims in Indian Cities; Armed Militias of South Asia; and Shared Sacred Sites in South Asia (all published by Hurst).
+He is also the co-author of Proud to Punish: The Global Landscapes of Rough Justice.